Kartuz Greenhouses Banner

 Duvernoia aconitiflora

 This species from South Africa is related to Justicia.
 It's a tall, much-branched, wind tolerant shrub growing to 9 feet in height.
 Two-lipped white to cream flowers, tinged with mauve, are borne at the end of stems in 3 to 7 opposite pairs.
 Blooms late summer through fall.
 The ripe club-shaped seed pods burst open with a loud, explosive crack, hence its common name.
 It has bright green narrow pendulous leaves.
 Plant in a frost free position in part shade to full sun.
-It requires rich soil and plenty of summer water. zones 9 - 11.
+It requires rich soil and plenty of summer water.
+USDA zones 9 - 11.
 Acanthaceae

 51481